auth0/docs/articles/hooks/guides/edit-hooks-using-cli.md

 ## Manipulate secrets

-If you [provisioned a secret to your Hook](/hooks/cli/create-delete#provision-secrets-to-new-hooks) during creation, you can manipulate it by clicking on the **wrench** at the top left of the Webtask Editor window and selecting **Secrets** from the dropdown menu.
+If you [provisioned a secret to your Hook](/hooks/cli/create-delete#provision-secrets-to-new-hooks) during creation, manipulate the secret by clicking on the **wrench** at the top left of the Webtask Editor window and selecting **Secrets** from the dropdown menu.

   ![Webtask Editor Secrets pane](/media/articles/hooks/webtask-editor-secrets.png)